xyxxxxx/note/ML/google-crash-course/basics.md

 ## examples

-An example is a particular instance of data, $$\boldsymbol x$$.
+An example is a particular instance of data, $\boldsymbol x$ .
 Examples are divided into labeled and unlabeled examples.

 A **labeled example** includes both feature(s) and the label: